Ikotos County

-Ikotos County was an administrative area in the Eastern Equatoria state of South Sudan with headquarters in the town of Ikotos.
-The people, who live in the former county's area by subsistence agriculture and cattle herding, are poverty-stricken.
+Ikotos County is an administrative area in the Eastern Equatoria state of South Sudan with headquarters in the town of Ikotos.
+The people, who live in the county's area by subsistence agriculture and cattle herding, are poverty-stricken.
 Years of civil war have made violence commonplace: most people have experienced the murder of a close family member.
 In 2009, AK-47 rifles were used in 42 per cent of killings.

 Location

-Ikwoto county is in the south of Eastern Equatoria state, adjoining the Ugandan border to the south, Magwi county to the west, Torit county to the north, and Budi county to the east.
+Ikotos County is in the south of Eastern Equatoria state, adjoining the Ugandan border to the south, Magwi county to the west, Torit county to the north, and Budi county to the east.

-Ikwoto was part of Torit county until 2004.
+Ikotos County was part of Torit County until 2004.
 The county is administratively divided into six payams, which are further sub-divided into bomas.

 Payams are Hatire, Losite, Ikwoto Central, Imatong, Lomohidang and Lomohidang North.

-The county contained the whole part of the Imatong mountains, which included the highest peak in Sudan, Mount Hinati at 3187 m.
+The county contains the Imatong mountains in their entirety, which includes the highest peak in Sudan, Mount Hinati at 3187 m.

 The mountains rise steeply from the surrounding plains, which are at an elevation of 1000 m on the South Sudan-Uganda border, sloping down gradually to the north.
 These plains are crossed by many streams, separated by low, rounded ridges, and dotted with small gneiss hills, outliers of the main mountain range.

 The mountains are sharply faulted and are the source of many year-round rivers.